collocations.org

 Collocations for expenditure - noun

-considerable, heavy, high, huge, major, massive
+considerable, great, heavy, high, huge, large, major, massive, significant

 The group is calling for higher expenditure on education.

-low, modest | average
+low, minimum, modest

-the family''s average expenditure on food
+the family's average expenditure on food

 current, future

-Pay constitutes two-thirds of all current expenditure.
+Pay constitutes two thirds of all current expenditure.

-annual | per capita
+per capita

 the country with the highest per capita expenditure on health care in the EU